What’s the difference?

 Here are our Twelve Fabulous Ways to boost your Self-Efficacy:

-Great to inspire the community with the importance of the humble date.
+Great to inspire the community with a reminder of the importance of the humble date in the media.
 Read the article here: http://www.sunshinecoastdaily.com.au/news/go-dating-to-keep-love-alive/2540134/

 Any trends resonate with you?
 Would love to know your innovative strategies for managing screen time: